MohamedAbdelhalem/Acrreditations/AG_Monitor_and_Troubleshooting/M04L01Lab: Failed to join database to the Availability Group.md

-The problem  contans 3 issues:
+The problem presents 3 main issues:

 1. Node 3 doesn't have domain service account `Local System` not `corpnet\SQLSvc`

 Change it, and you may have an issue after changing the service account with this error **`"Cannot generate SSPI context"`**